AdaptiveCpp/AdaptiveCpp/doc/compilation.md

 # Open SYCL compilation model

-Open SYCL relies on the fact that many existing programming models as well as and SYCL are single-source programming models based on C++.
-This means that it is possible to extend existing toolchains, such as CUDA and HIP toolchains, to also support SYCL code.
+Open SYCL relies on the fact that many existing programming models as well as SYCL are single-source programming models based on C++.
+This means that it is possible to extend existing toolchains, such as the CUDA and the HIP toolchains, to also support SYCL code.
 Open SYCL does that by using clang's CUDA and HIP toolchains with a custom clang plugin.
 Additionally, Open SYCL can utilize the clang SYCL frontend to generate SPIR-V code.
 Open SYCL contains mechanisms to embed and aggregate compilation results from multiple toolchains into a single binary, allowing it to effectively combine multiple toolchains into one.
 This is illustrated here:

 ![syclcc design](/doc/img/syclcc.png)